What is pseudotumor cerebri?

 - pain in your neck, back, or shoulders

-Your doctor will check for swelling in the optic nerve at the back of your eye.
+Your doctor will check for papilledema, which is swelling of the optic nerve at the back of your eye.
+The increased pressure in the skull will be transmitted to the back of the eye.
 Your vision will also be tested to see if you have abnormal blind spots.

 Your doctor may perform a CT or MRI scan of your brain to look for signs of spinal fluid pressure.
 These scans can also be used to check for other conditions that could be causing your symptoms, such as tumors or blood clots.

-A CT, or computed tomography scan, combines several X-rays to make a cross-sectional image of your brain.
-An MRI, or magnetic resonance imaging scan, uses radio waves and magnets to produce a highly detailed image of your brain.
+A CT scan combines several X-rays to make a cross-sectional image of your brain.
+An MRI scan uses magnetic waves to produce a highly detailed image of your brain.

 Your doctor may also perform a spinal tap, or lumbar puncture, to measure the pressure of your spinal fluid.
 This involves placing a needle between two bones, or vertebrae, in your back and drawing a fluid sample for testing.

 Medications can help control or reduce the symptoms of pseudotumor cerebri.
-Your doctor might prescribe:
+Your doctor might prescribe the following:

-- migraine medications to provide headache relief, such as tryptans like sumatriptan (Imitrex) and naratriptan (Amerge)
+- Migraine medications can provide headache relief.
+These can include triptans like sumatriptan (Imitrex) and naratriptan (Amerge)

-- glaucoma drugs, such as acetazolamide, which cause your brain to produce less cerebrospinal fluid.
+- Glaucoma drugs, such as acetazolamide (Diamox), cause your brain to produce less cerebrospinal fluid.
 These drugs can cause fatigue, kidney stones, nausea, and a tingling sensation in your mouth, toes, or fingers.

-- diuretics, such as furosemide, to make you urinate more often.
+- Diuretics, such as furosemide (Lasix), make you urinate more often.
 This causes you to retain less fluid in your body, which helps ease the pressure in your skull.
 These may be used in combination with glaucoma drugs to make them more effective.

-Your doctor may recommend surgery if your vision becomes worse or to drain excess cerebrospinal fluid.
-Surgical procedures include:
+Your doctor may recommend surgery if your vision becomes worse or if they need to drain excess cerebrospinal fluid.

-- optic nerve sheath fenestration, which involves cutting the membrane around your optic nerve to let extra fluid out.
-According to the Mayo Clinic, it’s successful at relieving symptoms more than 85 percent of the time (Mayo Clinic, 2012).
+- Optic nerve sheath fenestration: Optic nerve sheath fenestration involves cutting the membrane around your optic nerve to let extra fluid out.
+According to the Mayo Clinic, it’s successful at relieving symptoms more than 85 percent of the time.

-- spinal fluid shunt, which involves placing a thin tube in your brain or lower spine to drain extra fluid.
+- Spinal fluid shunt placement: A spinal fluid shunt procedure involves placing a thin tube in your brain or lower spine to drain extra fluid.
+The excess fluid is shunted away, typically to the abdominal cavity.
 This procedure is usually done only in severe cases.
-According to the Mayo Clinic, it has a success rate of more than 80 percent (Mayo Clinic, 2012).
+According to the Mayo Clinic, it has a success rate of more than 80 percent.

 Other treatment methods include losing weight and having multiple spinal taps performed to relieve pressure.

-You should also let your primary care doctor know if you start experiencing symptoms of this condition again.
-The National Institutes of Health state that symptoms return in about 10 to 20 percent of people who have had pseudotumor cerebri (NIH).
+You should also let your primary care doctor know if you start having symptoms of this condition again.